exbotanical/IDL/README.md

   - CPS / Continuations (specifically, IDL control flow is recursively bound by continuation-passing)
   - Recursive Descent Parser
   - Concurrent Lexer for rendering ASTs
-  - Compiles to JavaScript (cross-maps IDL ASTs into JavaScript syntax) 300x speed
+  - Compiles to JavaScript (cross-maps IDL ASTs into JavaScript syntax)

 ## <a name="docs"></a> Documentation